- History and philosophy of science.

 - Osteopathic diagnosis.

-- Osteopathic techniques, including direct techniques such as thrust, articulatory, muscle energy and general osteopathic techniques.
+- Osteopathic techniques, including direct methods such as thrust, articulatory, muscle energy and general osteopathic methods.

 - Indirect techniques, including functional techniques and counterstrain.